danny-kumpf/gpx-tracks-3d/README.md

 The corners are **longitude first, then latitude** — the reverse of how TouchTerrain's logfile lists them.
 They are the *only* thing telling the code where the model sits on Earth, so if they're wrong, or copied from a different tile, the track lands in the wrong place.
 The third number is altitude; it is ignored, so leave it at `0`.

 `hike_type` cleans up the track before cutting. `OUT_AND_BACK` discards everything after the high point, so the return leg doesn't re-cut the same groove. `LOOP` closes the loop by joining the last point to the first. `NONE` leaves the track alone — use it for point-to-point routes.

+Only those first two values do anything; any other string falls through unchanged.
+Several configs in `data/` say `POINT_TO_POINT`, which behaves exactly like `NONE`.

 ## Run